Golden Bough Playhouse: Second theatre, 1949 fire, third theatre, cinema

-Kuster died in September 1961.
+Kuster died in September 1961; the theatre became a non-profit organization and was renamed the Community Theatre.
 In 1965 the facility was sold to United California Theatres, a movie chain later absorbed by United Artists Theaters.
-For the next 29 years the larger theater was a first-run movie house known as Golden Bough Cinema.
-The Golden Bough Players Circle continued to rent and perform at Circle Theater, which later had 120 seats.
-Lacking funds for repair, Circle Theater closed around 1970.
+For the next 29 years the larger theatre was a first-run movie house known as Golden Bough Cinema.
+The Golden Bough Players Circle, a community group, continued to rent and perform at Circle Theatre, which later had 120 seats.
+Lacking funds for needed repairs, Circle Theatre closed in 1972, selling its assets to pay debts.

 Pacific Repertory Theatre years

 In 1994, United Artists sold the theatre to Pacific Repertory Theatre (PacRep).
 On September 22, 1994, the Golden Bough Playhouse reopened with Gilbert and Sullivan's The Mikado, followed by Shakespeare's A Midsummer Night's Dream.
-These were followed in 1995 by productions of Arthur Miller's Death of a Salesman and David Hirson's La Bête in the Circle Theatre.
+These were followed in 1995 by productions of Arthur Miller's Death of a Salesman and David Hirson's La Bête in Circle Theatre.
 By 1997, the second phase of a capital campaign concluded when a $300,000 challenge grant from the David and Lucile Packard Foundation was successfully matched.
 This reduced the debt outstanding on the mortgage to $275,000.
 In 1999, PacRep initiated a $1.6 million campaign to clear the remaining mortgage and undertake enhancements to the Playhouse.
-Olympia Dukakis and her husband Louis Zorich presented their adaptation of Anton Chekhov's The Cherry Orchard in July and August, 2001.
+Under a new Equity contract, Olympia Dukakis and her husband Louis Zorich presented their adaptation of Anton Chekhov's The Cherry Orchard in July and August 2001.

 In 2006, the Carmel Historic Resources Board gave approval for modifications to the building, and in 2008, PacRep presented plans to the Carmel Planning Commission.
 The first phase of remodeling was completed 2011 and included safety updates, a digital projection system, a double-revolving stage and upgrades to the Circle Theatre.
 Fundraising for the second phase, including a reconfiguration of the audience seating and the lobby, began in 2017, raised $10.8 million helped by $5 million from one donor.
 The phase 2 remodel began in 2021 and was completed in September 2024.
 The renovation included new lobbies and box office, with a new bar and kitchen.
 The main auditorium, renamed the Founders Theatre, has 280 comfortable seats with improved sight lines.
 All the technical systems, electrical, lighting, sound and multimedia, were modernized.
-The first production in the newly renovated theatre was Jersey Boys, in 2024.
+The first production in the newly-renovated complex was Selina Fillinger's farce POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive.